-It would go beyond this paper to describe applications in detail.
-Several installations based on the CIDOC CRM have already been made [48].
+It would go beyond this paper to describe applications in details.
+Several installations based on the CIDOC CRM have already been done [48].
 A recent test together with CIMI [49] aimed at demonstrating that the semantics of heterogeneous museum records are preserved under the CIDOC CRM.
-Two examples were interesting: The Clayton collection of the Natural History Museum in London and the Australian Museums On-line (AMOL) initiative both use flat records in ACCESS databases.
-The Clayton collection describes a complex relation between plant specimens, initial and current classification events and classification documents.
+Two examples were interesting: The Clayton collection of the Natural History Museum in London and the Australean Museums Online (AMOL) initiative both use flat records in ACCESS databases.
+The Clayton collection describes a complex relation between plant specimen, initial and current classification events and classification documents.
 These records can be automatically transformed to CIDOC CRM instances because of the clear semantics of their fields.
-The AMOL data were easily transformed to CIDOC CRM instances by hand, but not automatically, because their fields are designed more for formatting the presentation.
-The examples demonstrate two things: data structures (like the Clayton data) need not implement the complexity of an ontology for information integration in order to be interpretable; however, an ontology can help to create interpretable data structures.
+The AMOL data were easily transformed to CIDOC CRM instances by hand, but not automatically, because their fields are more designed for formatting the presentation.
+The example demonstrate two things: data structures (like the Clayton data) need not implement the complexity of an ontology for information integration in order to be interpretable.
+However, an ontology can help to create interpretable data structures.
 More such tests will be carried out in the near future.

-5 Conclusion
+5 Conclusions

-In this paper we have presented an ontology for information integration in culture, and we have tried to justify by the intended functionality a methodology and design.
-We assume that the applied methodology and the more abstract levels of the model have a wider validity.
+In this paper we have presented an ontology for information integration in culture, in particular the so-called metadata and we have tried to justify by the intended functionality a methodology and a specific design.
+We assume that the applied methodology and the more abstract levels of the model have a by far wider validity.
 The presented ontology is a result of ongoing work, and future work will also address more advanced formalisations.

 The CIDOC CRM has achieved a relatively high degree of maturity and completeness in capturing the conceptualisations behind the data structures in its envisaged scope, as recent extensions of scope and data transformation tests confirm.
 The purpose is information integration, but not the further reasoning like reconstruction of a possible truth.
-It intends however to allow gathering all necessary information in a suitable form for such further reasoning.
-It is sufficiently comprehensive for the domain expert, so that a broad consensus on the correct ontological commitment could be achieved, and the ontology was accepted by the ISO as a candidate international standard for cultural heritage information.
+It intends however to allow gathering all necessary information in a suitable form for further reasoning.
+It is sufficiently comprehensive for the domain expert, so that a broad consensus on the correct ontological commitment could be achieved and the ontology was accepted by ISO as candidate international standard for cultural heritage information.

 The methodology presented here has proven to be applicable in an interdisciplinary group, and our experience in training non-experts in basic KR principles has been very encouraging.
-The complexity of the domain is intriguing.
-Philosophical considerations and long discussions were necessary to clarify the role of the modelled knowledge with respect to the working concepts of the domain experts.
+Intriguing is the complexity of the domain.
+Philosophical considerations and long discussions had been necessary to clarify the role of the modelled knowledge with respect to the working concepts of the domain experts.
 Without such clarifications, no consensus on the relevant concepts could be achieved.
 This thinking was new for both sides, the computer scientists and the domain experts, as it is not needed for either work in isolation.
-It was interesting to learn that not all domain concepts are equally suited as basis for information integration.
+It was interesting to learn, that not all domain concepts are equally suited as basis for information integration.